-2022 AED'000 2021 AED'000 Commitments for fixed assets 1,467,320 1,093,449 Commitments for investments 5,400,000 215,322

-- i) On 3 November 2022, the Group announced that it has signed an agreement to acquire 80 % of ownership in Global Feeder Shipping (GFS), a global container shipping company.
-Purchase consideration for this acquisition will be AED 2,900 million subject to fulfilment of conditions precedent in the agreement.
+2023 AED'000 2022 AED'000 Commitments for fixed assets 1,301,553 1,467,320 Commitments for investments 1,252,000 5,400,000 i) The Group has announced that it has signed an agreement to acquire 51% of ownership in Global Feeder Shipping (GFS), a global container shipping company.
+Purchase consideration for this acquisition will be USD 501 million subject to fulfilment of conditions precedent in the agreement.
 GFS has built one of the largest fleets of container ships globally, featuring 26 owned and operated vessels with a total capacity of 72,500 TEUs, covering the Middle East, Indian Subcontinent and Southeast Asia regions.
-Upon completion, the acquisition will be accounted for as a business combination as per the requirements of IFRS 3 as the Group will assume control over the investee. - ii) On 18 November 2022, the Group announced that it has signed an agreement to acquire 100 % of ownership in Noatum Propels, a global integrated logistics platform.
-Purchase consideration for this will be AED 2,500 million subject to fulfilment of conditions precedent in the agreement.
-Noatum is a global integrated logistics player with presence in 26 countries and operates in three business areas Logistics, Maritime, and Port Terminals with market-leading positions in Spain and Turkey and a significant presence in the US, UK, China, and Southeast Asia.
-Upon completion, the acquisition will be accounted for as a business combination as per the requirements of IFRS 3 as the Group will assume control over the investee.
+Subsequent to the reporting date, the acquisition was completed and accounted for as a business combination as per the requirements of IFRS 3 as the Group will assume control over the investee.